macaba/PrecisionFDM/README.md

 ### Coefficient of thermal expansion

-To get to this point assumes that _every other_ calibration has been performed otherwise it isn't possible to get accurate results.
+To do a CTE calibration assumes that _all other_ calibration has been performed otherwise it isn't possible to get accurate results.

 TBD